yevrah/simplerr-angular7/README.md

 ## Changes from the default Angular project structure

-The default angular layout was falttened as certain aspects like e2e, and src fodlers do not make sense.
 Our project structure follows domain level organisation.
+The project was flattened - with the removal os src as a subdirectory and files such as main.ts, styles.css, index.html, and so on were moved to the app folder.

+You will also need to replace all references to src in the package.json and anguylar.json files.

 **What's a domain organisation?** A domain referes to application/feature level entity, organisation around domains placess backend and front end in the same